Office: Room H3.33, third floor of the Humanities Building

 Aims and objectives

 Since Europeans ‘discovered’ the islands, territories and peoples of the Caribbean in 1492, this region has been subjected to externally-directed processes of imperial rivalry, colonial settlement, the cultivation of plantation crops, land clearance leading to environmental degradation, and the extermination of the indigenous populations and the forced importation of millions of enslaved Africans and indentured labourers from Asia.
 This second-year option module offers an introduction to the history of the Caribbean and its place in the wider world.
 It will present key themes in Caribbean history, including slavery, the plantation, ‘race’ relations, emancipation and its aftermath, and resistance.
 Of particular concern will be how colonisation made the region’s societies dependent on other parts of the world, a dependency which survived both the ending of slavery and colonialism, and how efforts have been made to challenge and transcend this.
-The course will accomplish these objectives through addressing the historiography of the region, as well as readings from sociology, anthropology and geography.
-It will also provide experience of working with a variety of primary sources, including films, images, and literature.
+The module will accomplish these objectives through addressing the historiography of the region, as well as readings from sociology, anthropology and geography.
+It will also provide experience of working with a variety of primary sources, including films, literature and, in particular, visual images.

 The module starts by locating that part of the world we now refer to as the Caribbean in its broadest historical and geographical context.
 In the first term, we will mainly focus on the transformation of the Caribbean into a colonised region by considering European ‘discovery’, the arrival and expansion of plantations and, crucially, the establishment of slavery.
 Resistance to these processes, as well as their economic, political, social, cultural and environmental consequences will be persistent themes.
 During the second term, we will consider the gradual and uneven dismantling of colonialism in the Caribbean, with the formal ending of slavery, the rise of American influence and decolonisation, including the Cuban Revolution.
 The module ends by asking what the history of the Caribbean might reveal about globalisation, as well as if the shift from colonialism to independence really represents a significant change in the region’s relationship with the wider world.